 Ask About Telehealth

-With the advent of secure online video conferencing, telehealth has become more prevalent, and getting therapy can be much easier.
+With the advent of secure online video conferencing, telehealth has become a widely available offering, which has increased therapist availability while also making it more convenient.
 Also known as online therapy, web therapy, phone therapy, and telepsychology, telehealth is a convenient way to meet with your therapist without having to leave your home or office.
 If you’re comfortable with online communication, it can make fitting therapy into your schedule more manageable.
 If privacy is a concern for you, telehealth may be an especially appealing option.
 Many, but not all, health insurance providers will pay for telehealth services.
 If you are planning to use your insurance to pay for your therapy visits, be sure to review your insurance plan or talk to your provider.

 Consider Evenings and Weekends